-With MAT Exam Paper-Based/Computer Based on 16th May 2020/3rd May 2020, it is advised to utilize the time left by working on your strongest area instead of trying anything new.
-Few last-minute tips are provided here:
+With MAT Exam Paper-Based/Computer Based on 21 MAY 2023 (Sunday)/ 14 May 2023 (Sunday)(CBT-1)/ 04 June 2023 (Saturday)(CBT-2), it is advised to utilize the time left by working on your strongest area instead of trying anything new.
+Few last-minute tips on how to prepare for MAT Exam.

 1. Keep yourself updated

 In order to do so, read newspapers, watch TV news on daily basis and which will enhance and update your knowledge.
 This is the most important preparation strategy as far as working on your Current Affairs is concerned.
 If you are studying for MBA entrance exam, you must thoroughly read the newspaper daily.

 2. Keep an eye of developments in the corporate world